Culture of ancient Rome: The roots of "Roman genius"

-Contrary to popular belief, even civil engineers and architects came from all over the empire, especially from the Greek-speaking regions.
+Civil engineers and architects came from all over the empire, especially from the Greek-speaking regions.
 This is clear from the correspondence between Pliny the Younger, governor of Bithynia and Pontus, and Trajan.
 In response to Pliny’s request for an architect from Rome, the emperor replied:

 "You cannot be short of architects.
 There is no country where there are not competent and skilled ones; unless perhaps you think it would be more expedient to send them to you from here, since they are also accustomed to come to us from Greece."

 Roman science also remained dominated by the Hellenistic world for centuries, with prominent figures such as Sosigenes, who was consulted by Caesar for the creation of the Julian calendar, as well as Hero and Ptolemy.
 Even the writing surfaces used by the Romans came from the Greek-speaking world: papyrus was produced in Egypt and parchment in Asia Minor, with its name deriving from the city of Pergamon.

-Incredibly, great jurists such as Papinian, Ulpian, and Modestinus were not Latin but Eastern.
+Jurists such as Papinian, Ulpian, and Modestinus were not Latin but Eastern.
 Roman law itself was reorganized in the Byzantine era by a jurist from Pamphylia, Tribonian.
-Finally, as is well known, Christianity also originated in the East.
+Christianity also originated in the East.
 The New Testament was written in Greek, and the first Church Fathers were also Greek-speaking.